 Making the right choice for your business

-Microsoft offers a complex but powerful set of AI tools under the Copilot umbrella.
-As we’ve seen, the Copilot pricing changes a lot depending on whether you’re an individual, a business, or a developer.
+Microsoft offers a broad set of AI tools under the Copilot brand.
+The pricing changes significantly depending on whether you're an individual, a small business, or an enterprise, and which product line you're evaluating.

-Ready to see what an AI built from the ground up for support teams can do?
-Try eesel AI for free and see how quickly you can automate resolutions and help out your agents.
+Ready to see what an AI built specifically for support teams can do?
+Try eesel AI for free and see how quickly you can automate resolutions and help your agents.

 Frequently asked questions